-Assessment of Emergency Preparedness and Response of a Government-Owned Hospital in Imo State

 Abstract

 This paper assessed the emergency preparedness and emergency response of a government-owned hospital in Imo State.
 Emergency training, logistics, planning, surge capacity, and triage system were adopted to evaluate emergency preparedness, while promptness and responsiveness were used to measure emergency response.
-Research design for this study comprises cross-sectional, and inferential approaches.
+The research design for this study comprises cross-sectional and inferential approaches.
 Purposive sampling technique was adopted for hospital selection.
-Data collection involved questionnaire and checklist, and data analysis was conducted using descriptive statistics and regression.
+Data collection involved questionnaire and checklist.
+Data analysis was conducted using descriptive statistics and regression.
 For emergency preparedness, the results of the descriptive statistics showed that there is a substantial to moderate level of readiness in the sampled hospital.
-The mean values of emergency planning, logistics availability, triage system, and surge capacity, were computed as 3.71, 3.49, 3.14, and 3.45, respectively.
+The mean values of emergency planning, logistics availability, triage system, and surge capacity were computed as 3.71, 3.49, 3.14, and 3.45, respectively.
 Emergency training levels were low, with a mean score of 2.77, whereas emergency response among healthcare workers was high, with mean scores of 3.88 and 4.13 for promptness and responsiveness, respectively.
 Regression analysis revealed that emergency training, planning, and logistics have a significant impact on workers’ promptness (p= 0.00001<0.05), while triage system and surge capacity do not significantly influence promptness.
 Additionally, emergency training, planning, and triage systems significantly affect responsiveness (p= 0.00001<0.05), whereas logistics availability and surge capacity do not.
 It was therefore concluded that the hospital has a substantial level of emergency preparedness and response, with only emergency training and planning showing significant impacts on both promptness and responsiveness.
 The study recommended that hospital management should improve surge capacity, as it is the only preparedness factor that has no substantial impact on emergency response.

 Key Words: Emergency Preparedness, Emergency Response, Government Hospital, Imo State.